GPS Exchange Format: Data types

+Note that the XML tags enclosing each waypoint of a route or track segment are called rtept and trkpt, respectively, while the tag for the basic waypoint element is wpt.
+Despite this difference in name, they all hold the same data type called wptType.

+In addition to the above, GPX files can also contain additional data.
 The minimum properties for a GPX file are latitude and longitude for every single point.
-All other elements are optional.
 Some vendors, such as Humminbird and Garmin, use extensions to the GPX format for recording street address, phone number, business category, air temperature, depth of water, and other parameters.